 Undeniably multitasking is an inevitable part of any customer care agent’s daily schedule.
 Today’s Gen Z agents are expected to juggle and manage several complex tasks simultaneously.
 From guiding customers over calls or live chat and responding to emails to jotting down important details like case IDs and liaising with different departments.

 Not just that.
 Considering the time constraints, agents have to do everything in a hurry — collate information from internal systems, refer to knowledge bases, switch between screens, and stay focused amidst all distractions.
 And if agents fail to do so, they are bound to succumb to the work pressure sooner or later.
 Being adept at task switching and multitasking can help support agents do multiple tasks at once without losing concentration, alertness, and quality.
 In Joss Whedon’s words, “The secret to multitasking is that it isn’t actually multitasking.
 It’s just extreme focus and organization”.

-Sprinklr's unified Care Console is a Customer Care Agent facing software that aids agents resolve customer queries via chat and call over 10+ social and messaging channels like Twitter, Facebook, WhatsApp, etc.
+Sprinklr's unified Care Console is a Customer Care Agent facing software that aids agents resolve customer queries via chat and call over 10+ social and messaging channels like X, formerly Twitter, Facebook, WhatsApp, etc.

 7. Responsiveness and active listening skills